WFPA (AM)

-WFPA (1400 AM, "NewsTalk 1400") is an American radio station licensed to serve Fort Payne, Alabama.
-The station is owned and operated by Southern Torch Media, Inc., located in Rainsville, Alabama.
-WFPA is presently silent, but is scheduled to return to the air sometime soon; when it last operated, it broadcast a news/talk format.
+WFPA (1400 AM, "NewsTalk 1400") was a radio station in Fort Payne, Alabama.
+The station, which broadcast from 1950 to 2023, was owned and operated by Southern Torch Media, located in Rainsville, Alabama.
+It aired in a news/talk format.

 History

 WFPA began broadcasting on January 8, 1950, as the first radio station in Fort Payne and DeKalb County.
 The owner was James Louis Killian.
 Killian sold WFPA to its general manager, George A. Gothberg, Jr., for $15,000 two years later; Gothberg, a resident of Cleveland, began operating the station 24 hours, unusual for that time in such a small market.
 In 1953, WFPA dropped its commercial programming for several hours in order to hold a fundraiser to buy the Fort Payne Fire Department a resuscitator.
-The station was a country music outlet known as "Radio Ranch"—it did not even air newscasts, unusual in that era.
+The station was a country music outlet known as "Radio Ranch" and did not air newscasts, unusual in that era.

-The station suffered the first serious challenge to its existence only years after signing on the air.
-In 1954, the Federal Communications Commission advised Gothberg that the license renewal application would be designated for hearing.
+The station suffered the first serious challenge to its existence four years after signing on the air.
+In 1954, the Federal Communications Commission (FCC) advised Gothberg that the license renewal application would be designated for a hearing.
 An examiner recommended denial of the station's renewal in 1955 because Gothberg had failed to disclose to the FCC that his father had provided some of the funds to buy WFPA.
-Gothberg appealed, and the commission found that the inconsistencies between his statements to the FCC and to a divorce court did not disqualify him, renewing his license.
+Gothberg appealed, and the commission found that the inconsistencies between his statements to the FCC and to a divorce court did not disqualify him, renewing the license.
 WFPA's religious director, the Rev. C. E. Dean, suffered a fatal heart attack on the air while hosting his program in 1959.

 In 1962, Gothberg sold WFPA to clothing store owner Robert H. Johnson for $33,000.
-Two years later, Johnson was approved to increase WFPA's power from 250 to 1,000 watts.
+Two years later, Johnson was approved to increase WFPA's day power from 250 to 1,000 watts.
+Night power remained 250 watts.
 Johnson transferred the station in 1971 to WFPA, Inc., a corporation he owned; he would retain it until selling WFPA in 1979 to C. Albert Dick and his son James A. Dick of Chattanooga, Tennessee, for $360,000.
 Five years later, however, the Dicks went bankrupt and WFPA fell silent; as forgiveness for an unpaid note, Johnson, his wife Beatrice, and their daughter bought back the station.
 Robert Johnson died later that year, leaving the others to sell WFPA to the Fort Payne Broadcasting Company for $350,000 in 1985.
 In 1987, it was added to the Radio & Records adult contemporary reporting panel.
 The Watts family, owners of Fort Payne Broadcasting, sold the station to PEPA Communications in 1990 for $200,000; however, WFPA, now an oldies outlet, sold for just $34,650 four years later to KEA Radio.